isnotdev-eq-true/Lifx-Sunet-aware-Scene-Scheduler/README.md

-# Lifx-Sunet-aware-Scene-Scheduler
-Schedules Scenes to be set on a schedule which can be relative to sunset.

 # LIFX Sunset-aware Scene Scheduler

 This project provides an efficient, sunset-aware scheduling solution for managing lighting scenes via the LIFX Cloud API.
 It utilizes the Unix `at` utility for precise, low-overhead scheduling, initiated by a single daily cron job.